 Moving to South America is an interesting opportunity for many.
 Whether you’re a digital nomad looking to switch places, or you just got a great job opportunity that requires you to move there, it’s going to give you the chance to get introduced to a new culture and learn a lot of things.

-And while our first tip would be to get some Spanish lessons, there are a few other things that you should be taking care of to make sure the entire process goes as smoothly as possible.
-That being said, below you will find a few tips on how to do things right when you’re moving to South America for work.
+And while our first tip would be to get some Spanish lessons or you can even hire a Spanish tutor to learn some basic Spanish phrases way faster.
+There are a few other things that you should be taking care of to make sure the entire process goes as smoothly as possible.

 Make Sure Your Budget Is Alright